Zach Parise: New Jersey Devils (2005–2012)

 During the 2009–10 season, Parise played in 81 games for the Devils, finishing with 38 goals and 44 assists.

 Parise struggled at times, going 12 games without scoring at one point before recording two goals against the Atlanta Thrashers on December 28, 2009.
 During the playoffs, Parise and the Devils were eliminated in the Eastern Conference Quarter-finals by the Philadelphia Flyers in five games.
 Parise scored one goal and added three assists in the five playoff games.
 At the end of the season, he was selected as the Devils' team MVP for the second year in a row.

 In November of the 2010–11 season, Parise tore the meniscus in his right knee, underwent surgery and was deemed to be likely out for the remainder of the season.
 On March 2, 2011, Parise was cleared to start skating and returned to play on April 2, the same night the Devils were mathematically eliminated from playoff contention.

 On July 29, 2011, Parise signed a one-year contract worth $6 million with the Devils.
 On October 5, 2011, the Devils named him captain.
-Parise became the second captain in Devils history (the other being Scott Stevens) to lead them to the Stanley Cup Finals.
+Parise became the second captain in Devils history (the other being Scott Stevens) to lead them to the Stanley Cup Final.
 The Devils were down 0–3 in the series before finally losing in six games at the hands of the Los Angeles Kings.